simplyn2deep: (Ocean's 11::Turk Malloy::laugh)

 ↑↑↑ Available dates:

-Good time zone, everyone. :3 It's a good day (night?) for a Free for All, don't you think?
-There are no themes to follow for prompts or fills.
-If you've had any ideas this week that didn't really work with Tuesday's or Thursday's posts, today's your chance to prompt 'em.
+Hey, y'all, guess what?
+Not only is it a Free for All day, it's the last chance to make new prompts before our spring Lonely Prompts Week (March 23~27)! ✨ ^.^ There are no themes to follow for prompts or fills.
+If, perhaps, you missed a prompt theme that you liked, or you've had any ideas that didn't really work with Tuesday's or Thursday's posts, then today's your chance to prompt 'em.
 Be free, and have fun! ✎

 Just a few rules: